-Every company has an enormous network around it.
+Every company has a massive network around it.
 Invisible ties link hundreds and thousands of possible ideas.
-To get the most out of such a productive network companies need to make these ties visible, see the possibilities within their reach and make the best out of it.
+To get the most out of such a productive network, companies need to make these ties visible, see the possibilities within their reach and make the best out of it.

-There are some ties that are very apparent.
-Every company has employees who are involved in every step and progress an idea makes.
+Some ties are very apparent.
+Every company has employees involved in every step and progress an idea makes.
 They are the core of every new development in your organization because they believe in an idea or a collaborative approach with a partner.
 Without this internal culture, innovation has no chance.
 Employees are the central node.
-You just need to get your company ready for digital innovation tools.
-However, they are not the only relevant player when it comes to innovation.
+You need to get your company ready for digital innovation tools.
+However, they are not the only relevant player in innovation.

 But how can companies figure out which partners to talk to?
 How do they find those possibilities?
-The simple answer is to speak to them and be really open about what they have to say.
-Obviously, it is a little more complex than that.
+The simple answer is speaking to them and being open about what they say.
+It is a little more complex than that.
 First, companies need to find out what potential partners are floating around in their network – it is possible they are not aware of all of them.
 Then the question is how and when to involve these partners in ideation and innovation activities.
 And the last question is, why is this beneficial for both parties?

 Let’s start with the first question.
 Who are potential partners?
 Who is part of my external network?
-Well, there is a broad range of possible connections that depend on your kind of organization and business.
+There is a broad range of possible connections that depend on your kind of organization and business.
 So here are some partners to think of:

 Another possibility would be to tell your value chain about things you plan.
-The chances are good they have an idea on how to make your idea happen effectively, maybe even saving you time and money.
+They have an idea on how to make your idea happen effectively, maybe even saving you time and money.
+The chances are good.

-Experts in their field: Depending on your company and product, there is a good chance researchers or other experts who don’t work for you exist.
-They might work at research facilities or have expert knowledge coming from a personal interest.
+Depending on your company and product, there is a good chance that researchers or other experts who don’t work for you exist.
+They might work at research facilities or have expert knowledge from personal interests.
 And they could be onto the next big thing disrupting your market.
 Don’t you want to be the first one to know about this?
 Well, there is something you can do.
 Get involved!
 If you talk to people in research, they probably need resources.
-If you have these resources, you can easily be the first one to profit from new discoveries.
+If you have these resources, you can easily be the first one to profit from discoveries.
 Joint forces are beneficial for both sides and accelerate progress.

-Partners you didn’t think of because you don’t know them yet: Of course, having connections with all these partners above you are on a good path.
-However, no matter how good you are at finding and collaborating with partners, there is no guarantee you find the right partner at the perfect time.
+Of course, having connections with all these partners above, you are on a good path.
+However, no matter how good you are at finding and collaborating with partners, there is no guarantee that you will find the right partner at the perfect time.
 Maybe they are out there, and you don’t know it.
 Therefore, opening your company up to and letting others approach you with their ideas is an important part of innovation.
 You can’t build up relationships without knowing your counterpart.
 Hence create visibility for your openness and let them come to you.

 Every network this size needs at least one central hub where the single threads come together.
 This is where all the information, the exchange, the communication, and the innovation are happening.
 This hub can be one single company or a specially founded place where collaborations deliver results.

-To establish a network that stretches far, the best solution is to build it on a digital platform.
+The best solution to establish a network that stretches far is to build it on a digital platform.
 Available from all over the world at any time.
-But of course, there are many things to take into account when choosing a tool for your external innovation efforts.
-How does the infrastructure have to look like?
+But of course, there are many things to consider when choosing a tool for your external innovation efforts.
+What does the infrastructure have to look like?
 What degree of openness do you want and need with specific partners?
 On what level do you need to analyze the generated data?

 When working with other companies like suppliers or external research facilities, intellectual property and competition regulations need to be considered.
 So talk to your legal department to figure out what degree of openness is (legally) possible for certain topics or with particular partners.
 Transferring this to a technical level can be done with an experienced software supplier.
 For example, with innosabi software, you can assign users certain competencies that restrict their access to selected topics or ideas.
 This way, you ensure the balance between open collaboration with external partners and the secrecy needed for intellectual property issues.

-If you want to know more about working with external partners or about the innosabi orbit software, get in touch with our experts.
+If you want to know more about working with external partners or the innosabi Partner software, get in touch with our experts.